Park McArthur: Work

-About McArthur's 2014 exhibition Ramps, wherein the artist exhibited the wheelchair ramps of institutions with which she had previously worked, writer Andrew Blackley said, "The exhibition displayed the means by which institutions both produce and deny access.
+About McArthur's 2014 exhibition Ramps, wherein the artist exhibited 20 wheelchair ramps of which she used at the institutions she had worked at previously, writer Andrew Blackley said, "The exhibition displayed the means by which institutions both produce and deny access.
 Each ramp challenged reappraisal and reinforced a set of past and future foreclosures.
-‘Ramps’ enlisted generative, generous responses to the negativity of the institution, to the point of engendering the reproduction of those very negative characteristics (by removing the objects’ previously assumed ‘function’).
+‘Ramps’ enlisted generative, generous responses to the negativity of the institutions she worked in across New York and New England, to the point of engendering the reproduction of those very negative characteristics (by removing the objects’ previously assumed ‘function’).
+McArthur had the ramps removed from these lending institutions and asked them to have signs posted outside the entrances of their buildings addressing the temporary relocation of the ramps for the public.
 By extension, at stake and always under threat are the threaded relationships between queerness and disability, the breakdown of their concomitant binaries and the temporality of care."

 In 2015, McArthur addressed Felix Gonzalez-Torrez's "Untitled" (Love Letter From the War Front) in Whitney Museum of American Art, Lower Manhattan, New York.

 McArthur's work has been described as questioning of "care alongside questions of autonomy and dependency" in regards to the daily experience of disabled individuals.
 McArthur uses her work to challenge the status quo and give those who are usually marginalized by societal structures a voice.
 Her choice of medium are sculptures and installations that "conceptually driven and often composed of utilitarian materials such as blocks of foam or a Wikipedia entry."
 Her works elicit an “experience of activism and jerry-built ingenuity.”